julian1-testing/CSP/README.md

 ## Catalog Services for Portal

 - implements faceted search, csw harvesting of external geoservers, and online resources, search pagination etc, to support Portal
+- harvest, record state and indexes, are localized in a db backend, with no filesystem

 ### Usage
 ```